smeshko/project-rulebook-web/_bmad/bmm/workflows/4-implementation/run-tests/steps/step-01-init.md

 - Proceeding without valid commands
 - Not displaying test plan

-**Master Rule:** Always validate configuration before attempting to run tests.
+**Master Rule:** Execute all actions completely, track all results, and proceed to the correct next step.
+Always validate configuration before attempting to run tests.